Streaming may seem simple, but it takes a lot to be a successful streamer. Let’s see the most important things to remember!

 - Set up the chat – here you can find the options “Display Messages to Spectators and Spectators’ Comments”, which are listed in the Advanced Settings sections in previously mentioned Broadcast Settings.

-2. Connect the PS4 to your Twitch account
+Step 2: Connect the PS4 to your Twitch account

 After you complete the initial setup, you will be asked to choose the platform on which you intend to stream After you select and confirm Twitch as your choice, the next step is to make the relevant connection between your Twitch account and your PS4.